Li Zhisui: Life

 Li Zhisui was born in Beijing on December 30, 1919.
 He was born into a family of doctors.
 His great-great-grandfather Li Deli was the left judge of the Imperial Medical Court during the Tongzhi period of the Qing dynasty.
 Li Zhisui graduated from the School of Medicine of West China Union University in Chengdu, Sichuan (now the West China Medical Center of Sichuan University).
 He later served as a military doctor of the Kuomintang and a ship doctor of Australia, treating common diseases such as colds, coughs, diarrhea, and insomnia.

 In 1937, he joined the Renaissance Society.
 In 1945, he received a doctorate in medicine.
 In 1950, he became a doctor at the Xiangshan Medical Clinic.
 In 1951, he became a doctor at the Zhongnanhai Security Bureau Medical Clinic.
 In 1957, he was appointed as the personal health doctor of Mao Zedong, then Chairman of the Chinese Communist Party.
 From then on, Li Zhisui often regarded himself as Mao Zedong's personal doctor.
 From 1971 to 1972, he served as the leader of Mao Zedong's medical team until Mao's death in 1976.
 Li Zhisui also served as the director of the 305th Hospital of the Chinese People's Liberation Army.
 In 1980, he was appointed as the vice president of the Chinese Medical Association and the Chinese Gerontological Society, and served as the editor-in-chief of the Chinese versions of the Chinese Medical Journal and the American Medical Journal until he moved to the United States in 1988.

-Since he was appointed as Mao Zedong's personal physician in 1954 (Li claimed that it was 1954, but Jin Chongji believed that it was 1957 after verification), Li Zhisui recorded what he saw and heard on a daily basis, thus writing a very extensive diary.
+When he was appointed as Mao Zedong's personal physician in 1954 (Li claimed that it was 1954, but Jin Chongji believed that it was 1957 after verification), Li Zhisui recorded what he saw and heard on a daily basis, thus writing a very extensive diary.
 In 1966, due to the Red Guards' trend of house searches during the Cultural Revolution, the Li family burned the diary for fear of being implicated.
 After the Cultural Revolution ended in 1976, Li Zhisui's wife urged him to write about his previous experiences.